kinnala/scikit-fem/docs/listofexamples.rst

 .. plot::
    :caption: The solution of Example 2.

-   from docs.examples.ex02 import m, ib, x from skfem.visuals.matplotlib import plot, draw ax = draw(m) plot(ib, x, ax=ax, shading='gouraud', colorbar=True, nrefs=2)
+   from docs.examples.ex02 import visualize visualize()

 See the `source code of Example 2 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex02.py>`_ for more information.